inato/take-home-test/README.md

 You are encouraged to refactor the existing code before adding your own, as you would do if this was a real task in real life.
 We strongly recommend that you write tests to help you during this process.

 Feel free to make any changes to the `updateBenefitValue` method implementation and add any new code as long as everything still works correctly.
-However, do not alter the `Drug` class or `drugs` property (but you can add new methods), as those are used by other pieces of the software.
+However, do not break the public API of the `Drug` and `Pharmacy` classes, as those are used by other pieces of the software (you can add new methods though).

 Please commit as frequently as possible to make the review easier.

 ## Test

 To make sure that you will not break anything in the existing code, we added a log of the simulation in the _output.txt_ file.
+Make sure that your code is able to generate the same file.
 You can generate a new file by running one of the following commands:

 ```sh
 yarn start